OpenCDSS/cdss-app-statecu-fortran-test/README.md

 ### 5. Streamlined Testing

-The initial testing focus is on the above steps.
+The initial testing focuses on implementing the above steps.
 However, it is possible to streamline automated testing by automating running multiple datasets, creating comparisons, and summarizing test results.